emaphis/FunctionalProgrammingUsingFSharp/src/Chapter01/Section_04_Notes.md

 Recursive functions are define with at least two cases:
   A base case which ends the recursive
-  And a recursive case which makes the recursive call on on simpler arguments
+  And a recursive case which makes the recursive call on simpler arguments

 This section introduces the concept of recursion formula and recursive declaration of functions by an example: the factorial function n!.